Chaste/PyChaste/doc/tutorials/TestImmersedBoundaryTutorial.md

 the flow of the fluid exerts a force on the structure, and the structure influences the flow of the fluid.

-In this tutorial, we demonstrate how to:
+In this tutorial, we demonstrate:
-1. Building single cell immersed boundary capable simulations.
+1. Building single-cell immersed boundary capable simulations.
-2. Multi-cellular simulations.
+2. Building multi-cellular simulations.
 3. Adding and manipulating fluid sources.

 ## Imports